Buick Century: Third generation (1973–1977)

 The Buick Century nameplate was revived for the 1973 model year on the rear-wheel drive intermediate A-body platform, which was redesigned for this year.
 The name replaced Skylark for Buick's mid-sized cars.
 The Century Regal coupe was added at the top of the model range and later became a separate series, dropping the Century name for 1976.
 It was available with two- and four-barrel versions of the Buick 350, putting out 150 and 175 hp, respectively.
-The 225 hp 455 was also an option.
+The 455 was also an option.
 The base Century and Century 350 coupes had a fastback roof with large rear quarter glass, while the Century Luxus featured a more formal notchback roofline with narrow opera windows.
 The Century Estate replaced the Buick Sport Wagon.

 By replacing the Skylark, the Century inherited the Gran Sport performance option.
 The package was available with any engine and included upgraded suspension, additional instrumentation, and unique appearance treatment.
 Dual exhaust increased output of the four-barrel 350 to 190 hp.
 While the Stage I 455 was somewhat diminished from its performance heyday due to emission controls, output was competitive for the era at 270 hp and 390 lbft.
 A Saginaw three-speed manual was standard with either 350 engine.
 A Muncie M-21 four-speed was available with either 350 or with the regular 455, while the Stage I required a Turbo-Hydramatic 400.